Santa Clarita, California: Bus service

 City of Santa Clarita Transit, formerly known simply as Santa Clarita Transit, provides extensive bus service within the Santa Clarita Valley and to/from North Hollywood in the San Fernando Valley.
 City of Santa Clarita Transit is operated by MV Transportation, under contract with the city of Santa Clarita.

 On weekdays, City of Santa Clarita Transit operates commuter buses to/from Union Station in downtown Los Angeles and North Hollywood Station (operating seven days per week as the "NoHo Express/757"), allowing riders to access Metro Los Angeles rapid transit subway and light rail services, as well as Warner Center, Burbank, Van Nuys, Century City, and UCLA.
 During the summer, the city provides a limited express service to the Santa Monica Pier.

 On weekdays when school is in session, City of Santa Clarita Transit operates supplemental school-day service with routes and scheduled stops designed around various schools within the Santa Clarita Valley.

 City of Santa Clarita Transit also operates Dial-A-Ride service for seniors and the disabled.
 The service allows for pick-up and drop-off at any address within the City of Santa Clarita and within a three-quarter mile radius of the nearest fixed route bus stop in unincorporated areas.

 City of Santa Clarita Transit operates weekdays from 4:55 a.m.–10:30 p.m., Saturdays from 6:30 a.m.-9:45 p.m., and on Sundays from 7:15 a.m. to 9:00 p.m.
 Service operates as frequently as every 10 minutes during peak periods to every 85 minutes during off-peak hours.
 Typically buses operate every 25 to 60 minutes.

 Rail

-Metrolink provides commuter passenger train service to the Santa Clarita Valley along its Antelope Valley Line which runs from Lancaster to Union Station in downtown Los Angeles, where transfers can be made to destinations in Southern California and the rest of the nation.
-There are three Metrolink stations in the city: Via Princessa in Canyon Country, Santa Clarita station in Saugus (near the geographic center of the city), and Newhall station in Newhall.
+Metrolink provides commuter rail service to the Santa Clarita Valley along its Antelope Valley Line, which runs between Lancaster station in Lancaster and Union Station in Downtown Los Angeles, where transfers can be made to further destinations in Southern California and beyond.
+There are three Metrolink stations in the city: Via Princessa station in Canyon Country, Santa Clarita station in Saugus (near the geographic center of the city), and Newhall station in Newhall.
 All stations have large parking lots to allow commuters to park and ride.
-An additional Metrolink station known as Vista Canyon is slated for construction in Canyon Country, east of the current Via Princessa station.
+An additional infill station, Vista Canyon Multi-Modal Center, opened on October 23, 2023 in Canyon Country, east of Via Princessa station.
 Metrolink service operates 7 days a week, with reduced service on Saturdays and Sundays.